 The Euro’s Rise as a Reserve Currency

-Although the recent sovereign debt crisis in Europe during 2009-2010 has weakened the Euro considerably, even to the point of prompting some central banks to lessen their official holdings of the currency, the Euro still has some supporters who believe the consolidated European currency may eventually become the world’s next primary reserve currency. .
+Although the recent sovereign debt crisis in Europe during 2009-2010 has weakened the Euro considerably, even to the point of prompting some central banks to lessen their official holdings of the currency, the Euro still has some supporters who believe the consolidated European currency may eventually see it top the world’s next primary reserve currency trend.

 As an example of the shift toward holding Euro official reserves versus Dollar official reserves, the Euro accounted for 28.1% of global currency reserves in 2009 versus 17.9% when it was first introduced in 1999.
 During that same time frame, U.S. Dollar official reserves dropped from 70.9% in 1999 to 61.5% in 2009.

 Nevertheless, the U.S. Dollar still has the advantage of being the main currency involved in the trading of oil, gold and other key commodities.
-If nations producing those commodities start to sell their products in Euros, rather than Dollars, this switch would tend to benefit the Euro at the expense of the Dollar’s with respect to being a reserve currency.
+If nations producing those commodities start to sell their products in Euros, rather than Dollars, this switch would tend to benefit the Euro at the expense of the Dollar’s with respect to reserve currency trends.